delhoyo31415/boolegen/README.md

 boolegen "A -> B & C & (D <-> ~(E | F) & A & P)" -t -s 3 -o expr.tt
 ```

-- The following command will write two expressions with the maximum parenthesis removed and the subexpressions of each one to a file named `expr.tt`
+- The following command will write two expressions with the maximum parenthesis removed and all the subexpressions of each one to a file named `expr.tt`
 ```
-boolegen "A -> (B -> C)" "(E & D) | A" -t -s 0 -o expr.tt
+boolegen "A -> (B -> C)" "(E & D) | A" -t -a -o expr.tt
 ```
 # Build
 You need a Rust installation in your system.
 Once installed, use `cargo` to compile it